presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 Let's see how we can build this.
 First, we need to create a new folder.
 For example, we can call it `containerised_docker_engine`.
 Within the folder, we need to create a `Dockerfile` and an `application.yml` file.
 Examples of these two files can be found below:

+{{% alert warning  %}}
+Please note that this tutorial is based on ShinyProxy 2.3.0 (so does the docker image `presstofan/shinyproxy-example` below).
+2.3.1 should also work but I haven't tested it on the latest version yet.
+{{% /alert %}}

 Dockerfile

 ```{Dockerfile}